Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: METHODS

 Our central objective is to learn a powerful deep learning model $F: \mathbb{R}^{L} \to [0, 1]^2$, which is composed of a feature encoder $f_\theta(\cdot)$ and a classifier $g_\phi(\cdot)$, such that $F(\cdot) = g_\phi(f_\theta(\cdot))$.

 The encoder $f_\theta$, parameterized by $\theta$, is primarily pre-trained on the large-scale dataset $\mathcal{D}_U$ through a bespoke physiology-guided self-supervised proxy task.
-This pre-training stage aims to distill a universal feature representation that is highly sensitive to complex cardiovascular dynamics.
+This pre-training stage aims to learn physiologically relevant waveform representations from large-scale unlabeled PPG data before downstream adaptation to AVD screening tasks.

-Subsequently, the entire model is efficiently fine-tuned on the small labeled dataset $\mathcal{D}_L$ to achieve accurate and reliable screening for both AS and AR.
+Subsequently, the entire model is fine-tuned on the small labeled dataset $\mathcal{D}_L$ to achieve accurate and reliable screening for both AS and AR.